-Note: If the Citadel is going through renovation works, and you can’t go inside, a hike up to the fortress and a walk outside the walls is still a good idea!
+Note: If the Citadel is undergoing renovation work, and you can’t go inside, hiking up to the fortress and walking outside the walls is still a good idea!

 Have fun at Dino Park

-The best place to spend an exciting day with your children is Dino Park, the largest dinosaur theme park in East Europe.
+The best place to spend an exciting day with your children is Dino Park, East Europe’s largest dinosaur theme park.
 Children and adults walk through a beautiful forest on a historical route where they encounter more than 100 dinosaurs and other prehistoric animals that lived on this territory.

-By encounter, I mean dinosaurs reproduced in original size, on a 1 to 1 scale.
-And they also meet Seismosaurus, the biggest dinosaur that ever lived on our planet.
+By encounter, I mean dinosaurs reproduced in their original size on a 1 to 1 scale.
+And you get to meet Seismosaurus, the biggest dinosaur ever living on our planet.

 The walk takes around one hour and can be entertaining for children and adults as well.
 You can spend more time in the park since there is also an entertaining area with cinemas, a playground for kids, a small volcano that simulates a small earthquake, a gift shop, a zip line, and a museum.